Othernet-Project/librarian/docs/source/developers/components_exports.rst

     def handler():
         pass

-Because of the way plugins work, the order in which they are reigstered becomes import.
-Plugin registration, therefore, supports dependecy delcration.
+Because of the way plugins work, the order in which they are registered becomes import.
+Plugin registration, therefore, supports dependency declaration.

 .. note::
     Dependency/dependents declaration is completely optional.
 It is only needed